-How to Rip/Backup Copy-Protected DVD Disc Easily in 3 Ways
+How to Rip Copy Protected DVD on PC in 3 Easy Ways (2023)

 For you DVD fans who have a large collection of DVD discs, you may want to find out a better way to keep your DVD contents.
-The best way is to rip them or make a backup copy of the DVD to your PC or a hard drive.
+The best way is to rip them or make a backup copy of the DVD to your PC or a hard drive, so that you don’t need to totally rely on the physical storage.
 Well, it is easy for homemade DVDs, but not commercial encrypted DVDs.

 Therefore, you can easily take them to your trip and kill the time during your flight.
 And the GPU acceleration technology makes its conversion speed always 6X faster than other products.
 Better still, it enables you to keep all the audio tracks and subtitles as well as add external ones.

 - Easy to rip DVD/Blu-ray discs with an intuitive interface.